-- Internal vs. External Links: Internal links refer to backlinks from a page to another one of your websites.
+- Internal vs. External Links: Internal links refer to a link from a page to another one of your website.
 It is also known as internal linking; While external links refer to backlinks offered by other websites.

 - Anchor Text: The text phrase or word used for the hyperlink is highly vital to rank well for particular keywords.